 07 of 08

-Bite of Seattle is Seattle’s food mega-event, with over 60 restaurants, wine tastings, “green bites,” and other samplings.
-Due to popular request, most vendors will now be offering smaller “Just a Bite” portions for a lower price, so that you can save room to sample more great restaurants.
+Bite of Seattle is Seattle’s food mega-event, with over 60 restaurants, pop-up vendors, beer and cider tastings, cooking classes and just about all things food.
+Search out a full meal or cruise a number of vendors and enjoy “Just a Bite” portions for a lower price, so that you can save room to sample more great restaurants.
 Come early—the lines get big in the afternoon.
+Beyond food, there are also dozens and dozens of live bands on stages throughout Seattle Center, a movie night and a family fun zone.

 08 of 08

 While Georgetown, Fremont, and Ballard residents might protest, Capitol Hill remains Seattle’s capital of cool.
-The tie-breaker is this annual summer music festival which draws acts from the pinnacle of hipdom (this year it’s MGMT, Jack White and Dead Weather, and Blue Scholars).
+The tie-breaker is this annual summer music festival that draws acts from the pinnacle of hipdom and have included everyone from MGMT to RL Grime and Phantogram.
 Whole blocks of the Hill shut down and stages are set up.
 Expect a raucous, sweaty time.

 Edited by Kristin Kendle.